How to Stop Your Dog from Jumping

 If you want your dog to refrain from jumping, it is going to require you to teach him.

-Here Are My 5 Quick Tips to Stop Your Dog From Jumping Up:
+Here are Some Quick Tips to Stop Your Dog from Jumping Up:

 The biggest problem with dogs or puppies jumping is a lack of consistency.

 Admit it: you thought it was cute when your puppy jumped when he was tiny.
 He wanted to get close to you and play with you and it was adorable!

 You may even allow him to jump on you now, provided you aren’t dressed for work or not in the mood.

 The problem is that dogs need consistency in order to learn.